NuanpanTH/NuanpanTH/Churn Prediction.md

 ## Overview
 Telco is a company providing home phone and internet services to 7,043 customers in California.
-The dataset provide relevant customer churn information based on a varity of factors including demographic information, customer account information, types of provided services, and churn status.
+The dataset provides relevant customer churn information based on a varity of factors including demographic information, customer account information, types of provided services, and churn status.

 The aim of the analysis is to identify leading factors that drive exsiting customers to defect, and stregthen the company's customer retention strategies in order to reduce the churn rate.